joojoooo/immich-upload-optimizer/README.md

 [![ko-fi](https://www.ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/svilex)

 ## 🎯 About
-This project is a fork of [miguelangel-nubla/immich-upload-optimizer](https://github.com/miguelangel-nubla/immich-upload-optimizer).
-It was created because the original author has different ideas and goals.
-This way I can add features faster, without having to convince or ask anyone
+This fork was created because the original author [doesn't welcome contributions](https://github.com/miguelangel-nubla/immich-upload-optimizer/pull/21) and [censors comments](https://github.com/miguelangel-nubla/immich-upload-optimizer/issues/15) instead of discussing.
+Here I can add features without having to convince or ask anyone for permission.

 ## ✨ Features
 Features that differentiate this fork from the original project: